 Speakers are available to discuss suicide prevention at schools, groups and trainings.

 Survivors of Suicide Support Group

 A grief group that meets in Mahoning and Columbiana Counties for families and friends who are coping with the death of a loved one due to suicide.

 A Peer-to-Peer service that specializes in helping individuals who are struggling with mental health or substance abuse issues or know of someone who just needs someone to talk to.
-Services available Monday-Friday 4pm-8pm and Saturdays 1pm-3pm at 1-866-303 PEER (7337).
+Services are available Monday–Friday 4 pm–8 pm, and Saturdays 1 pm–3 pm.